 This loan program provides low-interest loans to students who demonstrate financial need.
 The federal government pays interest on the borrower's behalf while the borrower is enrolled in school.
-A Master Promissory Note for these loans will be mailed to all eligible students with their Financial Aid Awards by the Financial Aid Office or may be obtained from local lending institutions.
+A Master Promissory Note for these loans will be mailed to all eligible students with their Financial Aid Award by the Financial Aid Office or may be obtained in Student Financial Services.